Tishbe, Gilead, Israel, 870 BC

-Mother’s lips trembled.
+Mother’s lips quivered.
 “In Jezreel they’ll kill you.”

 “They’re not going to touch me, Mother.”

-She stood and looked full into Elijah’s face.
+She stood and gazed full into Elijah’s face.
 “But the fort.
 The king.
 You’re only a boy.”

 Sheerah slipped her arm into his.
 “Does my little brother think he’s David, the shepherd lad, visiting the field of battle?”

-He headed out the door and raised the bucket from the well.
+He looked into Dad’s eyes for a solemn moment, headed out the door, and raised the bucket from the well.